 What do you think happened?
 Do you think they got any results?
 Not really!

 Don't get me wrong, Tim did lose a few pounds.
 Unfortunately, he also lost some of the hard-won definition he had in his arms.

 His waist measurement barely budged and his "man boobs" remained.

 All that exercise and he felt no better.
 In fact, he was feeling exhausted, "hungry as a rhino," and started having constant cravings for sweets and other high calorie foods.

 Teri faired even worse.
 She actually gained some weight and added almost two inches to her legs.
 Her jeans were now tighter in the thighs.

 Her trainer told her it was muscle, and maybe it was, but that did not make Teri feel better.

 If she was going to have bigger legs she wanted them to be more toned, unfortunately they just increased in size and had no more definition than when she started.

-As she said to me, "if my jeans are going to end up being tighter, than I want it to be through the butt, not the thighs, and I want those areas to look better, not just bigger!!"
+As she said to me, "If my jeans are going to end up being tighter, then I want it to be through the butt, not the thighs, and I want those areas to look better, not just bigger!!"

 She also told me that her level of fitness declined.